User menu

 By Lance Hewett

-From left: Tiffany Ramsey, Ashley Payne and Alexus Leonard.
-The three senior girls are vying for Corning Basketball Homecoming Queen after being selected by peers.

-Newly-elected Clay County Judge Mike Patterson presided over his first quorum court meeting last Tuesday as the panel passed an ordinance, made two personnel appointments and heard an update on cou
+It became official last Thursday after a victory at home game against Walnut Ridge where Corning won 37-35.

-By Jim McIntosh
+By Lance Hewett and Jim McIntosh

 In a overtime match that kept spectators on the edge of their seats, the Lady Bobcats were crowned the champions of the Battle of the Border basketball tournament last weekend in Corning gym.